 Performances of Napoli, Brooklyn are in the Laura Pels Theatre at the Harold and Miriam Steinberg Center for Theatre, located at 111 W. 46th Street.
 The limited Off-Broadway engagement is currently scheduled through September 3.

-Flip through photos of the cast and creative team meeting the press below:
+Flip through photos of the production, and the cast and creative team meeting the press below:

 Meet the Cast of Roundabout’s Napoli, Brooklyn